 - Bank of America: Best for cash-based LLCs

-- Capital One: Best for LLCs with high-volume transactions
+- Capital One: Best for high-volume transactions

-- Wells Fargo: Best for flexibility for growing LLCs
+- Wells Fargo: Best for growing LLCs

 Who it’s best for: LLCs that don’t have the revenue to keep a minimum average monthly balance higher than $1,500.
-Startups can process their business transactions without a steep minimum balance.

 - Cash deposit fees: $0 for the first $5,000 per statement cycle, $2.50 per $1,000 thereafter

-- ATM fee: $0 for in-network transactions, $2.50 for each non-Chase transaction
+- ATM fee: $0 for in-network transactions and $2.50 for each non-Chase transaction

-Bank of America: Best for Cash-based LLCs
+Bank of America: Best for Cash-based LLC

 - Spend $250 in net purchases on a small business debit or credit card